-Did God Kill his Son Jesus?
+Did God kill his own Son Jesus?

 The Bible says, “For God so loved the world that he gave his one and only Son, that whoever would believe in him would not perish but have everlasting life” (John 3:16).
 It also says, “God demonstrates his love for us in that while we were still sinners, Christ died for us” (Romans 5:8).
 So the answer is: yes … sort of.